 Organic food is the most rapidly growing element of the American grocery business.
 In the US, organic groceries grew 20% a year over the last five years.
 It had the strongest growth among the fruits and vegetables department.
 The very selective and careful nature of organic growing coupled with the rising demand for organic grocery items means that organic groceries are often more expensive than non-organic food.
 It becomes very important to save money while pursuing good health.
 Three ways to save organically include:

 1. Bulk-buy at an organic grocery store or in the organic section of a standard grocery store.
-If buying in bulk, big sales can be very helpful, if the buyer has the means for freezing or preserving the purchases.
-Even if cash isn’t available, the best credit cards with lower interest rates can be helpful in stocking piling organics — good credit cards low APR, of course.
 Organic fruits and vegetables often have very specific seasons.
 Bulk buying followed by a good bout with canning can help a family take advantage of cheap organic prices during sales.
 They can then store the products for use at a later time.

 2014 will mark the 30th anniversary of the publication of my first book, Vegetariana: A Rich Harvest of Wit, Lore, and Recipes.* When it was first published, Publisher’s Weekly declared that “this book should prove itself a classic.”
 Vegetarian Times called it “a treasure,” and the Detroit News flatteringly described it as a “one-woman masterpiece.”
 Many years and many books later, many people still tell me that it’s their favorite of my books.